-- 8.3 Any issues concerning internal truancy will be dealt with as a disciplinary issue and sanctioned accordingly under the School's discipline procedures. - 8.4 Universities and employers look for candidates who can demonstrate high levels of commitment, self-discipline and organisation.
+8.6 Universities and employers look for candidates who can demonstrate high levels of commitment, self-discipline and organisation.
 Therefore, when writing UCAS testimonials and references, the School will refer to any problems concerning the candidate's record of attendance or punctuality.